Hello Jackson Community,

 If you have any issues accessing Canvas, please email me.
 I will be checking email routinely Monday-Friday, usually between 8am and 4pm.

-This will be my first year at Jackson High School and my fifth year teaching math.
-I will be teaching Algebra 2 and Bridges to College Math.
+This will be my second year at Jackson High School and my sixth year teaching math.
+I will be teaching Algebra 2 and Bridge to College Math.

 My priority as a math teacher here is pretty simple - teach math.
 To do that means that I adjust how I teach to fit how you learn, regardless of if you have always been "good" or "bad" at math (whatever that means).
 If you consider yourself "good" at math, I look forward to asking you questions worth your time and energy.
 If math has always been tough, I look forward to helping you find success in this class.